zhanyang01/tp/docs/DeveloperGuide.md

 MSS:

 1. User provides a region to be filtered
-2. System returns a list of clients who live in a particular region.
+2. System returns a list of clients who live in a particular region.<br>
    Use case ends.

 **Extensions:**

 1a.
-User keys in an invalid region
+User keys in an invalid region<br>
 1a1.
 System returns an error message stating to put in a valid region to be filtered.

 ### Example Use Case